vocationnations/vns-poc/README.md

 1. [Installation](#1-installation)
 2. [Usage](#2-Usage)
-3. [Feedback and bug reports]F(#3-Feeback and bug reports)
+3. [Feedback and bug reports]F(#3-Feebackandbugreports)

 ## 1. Installation
+    Using command line, cd to the file where you want to download the file.
+    '$git clone "url for repo"'

+    Dependency:
+    In order to run this repo.
+You need to download npm.
+Follow the instructions on this link: https://docs.npmjs.com/getting-started
 ## 2. Usage
+    In order to use the repo you just downloaded, along with npm.

+    Open the repo in your favourite IDE (Webstorm etc...)

+    From command line enter the following commands:
+    First Command:
+    '$npm install'

+    Second Command:
+    '$npm start'

 ## 3. Feedback and bug reports

 Submit feedback and bug reports by using the Issues section of the repository.

+Thank you so much for your feedback team!